cassgtz/https-github.com-cassgtz-jr-sem-tutorial-code/README.md

 This a program that uses Target's API to scrape the name, brand, and price of all 73 Ground Beef items on Target's website.
-The data is stored in a pandas dataframe, which is the output of the program.
+The data is stored in a pandas dataframe, which is also the output of the program.